Pittsburgh DSA Bylaws

 The Communications Coordinator or their designees shall be responsible for responding to press inquiries.
 They shall coordinate the internal and external communications of the local and shall assist committees in matters of internal and external communications.

 Section 4.
-Membership Coordinator.
+Membership Coordinators.

 Section 5.
 Treasurer.